silversonicaxel/gherkin-detailer/README.md

 ## Introduction
 gherkin-detailer is a tool that generates HTML reports related to the gherkins that are part of the project you are working on.
-The goal is to have in one view a records list containing all the gherkins, features, scenarios in once.
+Currently there are two sections available:
+* Files List
+* Features List

 ## Installation